progit/progit/de/03-git-branching/01-chapter3.markdown

 ### Grundlegende 'merge' Konflikte ###
 ### Basic Merge Conflicts ###

-Gelegentlich verläuft der Prozess nicht ganz so gatt.
+Gelegentlich verläuft der Prozess nicht ganz so glatt.
 Wenn du an den selben Stellen in den selben Dateien unterschiedlicher Branches etwas geändert hast, kann Git diese nicht sauber zusammenführen.
 Wenn dein Fix an 'issue #53' die selbe Stelle in einer Datei verändert hat, die du auch mit `hotfix` angefasst hast, wirst du einen 'merge' Konflikt erhalten, der ungefähr so aussehen könnte:
 Occasionally, this process doesn’t go smoothly.
 If you changed the same part of the same file differently in the two branches you’re merging together, Git won’t be able to merge them cleanly.
 If your fix for issue #53 modified the same part of a file as the `hotfix`, you’ll get a merge conflict that looks something like this:

 	$ git merge iss53